Hover over the buttons to see the contents of each page.

 - Guide Legacy, containing items that were either patched or removed.

-- Genshin Optimizer Multi-Hit Targeting Configurations for Lisa.
+- Genshin Optimizer Multi-Target Optimization Configurations for Lisa.

 Terminology

-Here is some terminology used strictly within this guide to help explain Lisa:
+Here are some terms used strictly within this guide that are exclusive to explaining Lisa:

 Stacks of Conductive | Refers to the name of Lisa’s Elemental Skill’s stacks. |